microsoft/nni/docs/en_US/NAS/Serialization.rst

 Serialization is implemented as a combination of `json-tricks <https://json-tricks.readthedocs.io/en/latest/>`_ and `cloudpickle <https://github.com/cloudpipe/cloudpickle>`_.
 Essentially, it is json-tricks, that is a enhanced version of Python JSON, enabling handling of serialization of numpy arrays, date/times, decimal, fraction and etc. The difference lies in the handling of class instances.
 Json-tricks deals with class instances with ``__dict__`` and ``__class__``, which in most of our cases are not reliable (e.g., datasets, dataloaders).
 Rather, our serialization deals with class instances with two methods:

-1. If the class / factory that creates the object is decorated with ``nni.trace``, we can serialize the type / factory function, along with the parameters, such that the instance can be re-instantiated.
+1. If the class / factory that creates the object is decorated with ``nni.trace``, we can serialize the class / factory function, along with the parameters, such that the instance can be re-instantiated.
 2. Otherwise, cloudpickle is used to serialize the object into a binary.

 The recommendation is, unless you are absolutely certain that there is no problem and extra burden to serialize the object into binary, always add ``nni.trace``.
 In most cases, it will be more clean and neat, and enables possibilities such as mutation of parameters (will be supported in future).